James Outman Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.
+- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants have a 4.06 team ERA that ranks 12th across all MLB pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.07).

-- Giants pitchers combine to surrender the fewest home runs in baseball (169 total, 1.1 per game).
+- Giants pitchers combine to surrender 172 home runs (1.1 per game), the first-fewest in baseball.

-- Winn (1-2) takes the mound for the Giants in his fifth start of the season.
-He has a 3.89 ERA in 37 2/3 innings pitched, with 30 strikeouts.
+- Beck (3-3) makes the start for the Giants, his third of the season.

-- His last time out came on Saturday, Sept.
-16 against the Colorado Rockies, when the righty threw four innings, surrendering three earned runs while giving up three hits.
+- The righty last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.